Dhuruvangal Pathinaaru: Plot

-To Deepak and Gautham, Mano narrates the incident of how they hit the man while driving the car, and later carrying the body and finally realizing that the body was taken by the original killer.
-He confesses this to the police and says that the paperboy who saw them hit the man has been asking for ransom and threatening them.
-The paperboy explains to the police that on the day of the incidence, he saw a man with a bullet wound who had apparently committed suicide and another case where the car hit a man.
-Gautham and Deepak hypothesize the situation by narrating a story: Both Krish and Shruti are in the apartment and then the anonymous killer breaks in and kidnaps Shruti, Krish, and Vaishnavi's assumed boyfriend and threatens Vaishnavi.
+To Deepak and Gautham, Mano narrates the incident of how they hit the man while driving the car, and later carrying the body and finally realising that the body was taken by the original killer.
+The paperboy explains to the police that on the day of the incident, he saw a man with a bullet wound who had apparently committed suicide and another case where the car hit a man.
+Gautham and Deepak hypothesise the chain of events: both Krish and Shruti are in the apartment, and then the anonymous killer breaks in and kidnaps Shruti, Krish, and Vaishnavi's assumed fiancé and threatens Vaishnavi.
 While trying to escape, Krish is killed.
-Vaishnavi's boyfriend (assumed) also escapes and is hit by the car and killed.
-But they are not sure of the story.
-They get a lead that a guy is throwing a dead body near the outskirts and go there.
-Finally, they see the car number and follows it.
-But Gautham and Deepak meet with an accident.
-Deepak's left foot is amputated, and he retires from the force.
+Vaishnavi's fiancé also escapes and is hit by the car and killed.
+They get a lead that a guy is throwing a dead body on the outskirts and go there.
+Finally, they see the car number and follow it.
+But Gautham and Deepak get in an accident.
+At the moment of accident, Gautham catches a glimpse before their vehicle crashes.
+Deepak's right foot is amputated, and he retires from the force.

 After narrating this much, Deepak asks the other man to whom he was narrating the story whether he still wants to be in the police.
 Deepak excuses himself into the house.
-While he is there, he realises that the person with whom he was conversing is not whom he thought.
+While he is there, he realizes that the person with whom he was conversing is not whom he thought.
 He becomes cautious and takes his pistol.